bihealth/bih-cluster/bih-cluster/docs/help/helpdesk.md

     Our helpdesk can be reached via email to hpc-helpdesk@bihealth.de.
     Please read our guide on [how to write good tickets](good-tickets.md) first.

-Note that there also is the bih-cluster@charite.de email address that you can user for user discussions and getting support from other users (in particular for things out of scope for the helpdesk).

 Please also use the handy figure below on general problem resolution.

 ![](figures/help-workflow.png){: .center}

-You can also try to get help in the [HPC Talk](../how-to/misc/hpc-talk.md) BIH HPC user self-help forum!
+But before contacting the helpdesk, try to get help in the [HPC Talk](../how-to/misc/hpc-talk.md) BIH HPC user self-help forum!

 ## Helpdesk Scope